Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Introduction

 \begin{itemize} \item Use elliptic-curve based cryptography (ECC). \item Computational resources of the card are respected. \item An attacker who passively eavesdrops on communications cannot identify a particular card. \end{itemize}

 Several authors published a security proof for the Blinded Diffie-Hellman protocol~\cite{brzuska2013analysis, guo2014security} and established that a passive eavesdropper, that only listens to transmitted messages, cannot reidentify a card, therefore BDH satisfies the above requirements.
 Brzuska, Smart, Warinschi, and Watson~\cite{brzuska2013analysis} named this property of BDH \quotes{external unlinkability}.
-Since active attackers are not taken into account by external unlinkability, external unlinkability is too weak for contactless payment systems.
-As mentioned above, active attackers must be accounted for in the threat model, since it is easy for an attacker to initiate sessions with contactless cards using devices, such as smartphones, that need not be official terminals.